kolossal-io/laravel-multiplex/README.md

 $post->color; // (string) '#000'
 ```

-Or use the `getMeta` method to specify a callback value for non-existent meta.
+Or use the `getMeta()` method to specify a fallback value for non-existent meta.

 ```php
 $post->getMeta('likes', 0); // Use `0` as a fallback.